Ayushkumawat/News-Classification-using-Natural-Language-Processing/README.md

 # Details of Dataset

 WE USED DATASETS -
-• fake.csv
+• Fake.csv
-• true.csv
+• True.csv

 COLUMNS : [Title, Text, Subject, Date]

 Number of ROWS -
-• fake.csv consists of '23481' rows in total.
+• Fake.csv consists of '23481' rows in total.
-• true.csv consists of '21417' rows in total.
+• True.csv consists of '21417' rows in total.

 KNOW YOUR DATASET -